France at the Olympics

 The modern Olympic Games were founded by French historian Pierre de Coubertin.
 France has competed in every edition (both Summer and Winter), with the possible exception of the 1904 Games (as sources disagree about whether athlete Albert Corey competed for the United States or France).

 Through the Paris 2024 Games, French athletes had won 815 medals at the Summer Olympic Games in a wide variety of sports, achieving particular success in fencing, cycling and judo.
 France has won an additional 138 medals at the Winter Olympic Games, notably in alpine skiing and biathlon.

 Several French athletes have left a significant mark on Olympic history.
-Biathlete Martin Fourcade holds the national record for Olympic titles with six gold medals, while judoka Teddy Riner follows with five gold medals in the Summer Games.
-The joint record for the most total Olympic medals by a French athlete is held by fencers Philippe Cattiau and Roger Ducret, each with eight medals earned during the 1920s and 1930s.
+Biathlete Martin Fourcade holds the national record for Olympic titles with six gold medals, followed by judoka Teddy Riner and fellow biathlete Quentin Fillon Maillet, each with five gold medals.
+The record for the most total Olympic medals by a French athlete is held by Fillon Maillet, who won nine medals overall between 2022 and 2026.
+Fillon Maillet is followed by fencers Philippe Cattiau and Roger Ducret, each with eight medals earned during the 1920s and 1930s.
 Fourcade and Riner follow closely with seven medals each, and are trailed by fellow fencing legends Lucien Gaudin, Christian d'Oriola, and Philippe Riboud, who each amassed six medals over their Olympic careers.